A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 \subsection{Glicko and Extended Kalman}

 It was noted in \cite{Glickman1999} that the Elo rating system is reminiscent of a Bradley-Terry model with a dynamic element.
-This observation lead to the development of the Glicko rating system, which explicitly seeks to take into account time-varying uncertainty over each player's latent skill ratings, i.e. representing $\text{Filter}_k^i \approx \gauss \left( x_k^i \mid \mu_k^i, \sigma^{i \, 2}_k \right)$.
+This observation led to the development of the Glicko rating system, which explicitly seeks to take into account time-varying uncertainty over each player's latent skill ratings, i.e. representing $\text{Filter}_k^i \approx \gauss \left( x_k^i \mid \mu_k^i, \sigma^{i \, 2}_k \right)$.
 This enriches the Elo approach by tracking both the location and spread of player skills at a given instant.
-The $\mathsf{Propagate}$ and $\mathsf{Assimilate}$ steps used in Glicko invite comparison to a (local, marginal) variant of the (Extended) Kalman filter, a connection which was made formal in \cite{Ingram2021}.
-Further details on Glicko can be found in supplementary material and \cite{Glickman1999}.
+The $\mathsf{Propagate}$ and $\mathsf{Assimilate}$ steps used in Glicko invite comparison to a (local, marginal) variant of the (Extended) Kalman filter (see e.g. Chapter 7 of \cite{sarkka2023bayesian}), a connection which was made formal in \cite{Ingram2021} and later \cite{Szczecinski2023}.
+Further details on Glicko can be found in \cite{Glickman1999}.

 In Glicko, sports which permit draws are only heuristically permitted by treating them as `half-victories'; this implementation does not provide normalised prediction probabilities for sports with draws, which is undesirable.
 By adopting the Extended Kalman filter perspective, we can readily provide a principled approach to sports with draws by considering the following (non-linear) factorial state-space model (considered in \cite{Dangauthier2008} and \cite{Minka2018})